 English of Septuagint: And her mother-in-law said to her, Where hast thou gleaned to-day, and where hast thou wrought? blessed be he that took notice of thee.
 And Ruth told her mother-in-law where she had wrought, and said, The name of the man with whom I wrought to-day is Booz

 HER MOTHER IN LAW THEN SAID TO HER "WHERE DID YOU GLEAN TODAY?
 WHERE DID YOU WORK?
 MAY HE WHO TOOK NOTICE OF YOU BE BLESSED":

 Her mother-in-law then said to her "Where did you glean today?" - Although the text does not state it clearly, there is little doubt that Naomi noticed that the amount of barley Ruth had gleaned in one day was considerably more than one would have expected from simply following the reapers and picking up the leftovers.
 Why do I say that?
-Because she speaks a beatitude on the one who noticed (which means more than just looked) without any other provocation.
+Because she speaks a beatitude (blessing) on the one who noticed (took notice means more than just looked - see nakar below) without any other provocation.
 By law any owner of a field should have allowed Ruth to glean the leftovers, but Naomi knows that somehow she has interacted with the owner of the field for she has returned with far more than one would normally expect from a day's gleaning, not to mention the roasted grain!
-Ruth’s return ended Naomi’s emptiness and filled her with a renewed sense of hope and thankfulness.
+No one allows "roasted grain" to be gleaned!
+Ruth’s return ended Naomi’s "Mara" emptiness and filled her with a renewed sense of hope and thankfulness.